cwithmichael/grocery_shop/README.md

 ## Usage
-To run the application make sure you have a MongoDB instance running locally on port 27017.
+Make sure you have a MongoDB instance running locally on port 27017.

 Execute the following from the root directory after checking out the code: